jigish/slate/README.md

     Will bind the keystroke ctrl-numpad1 to moving the window to the screen at index 1 with top-left coordinate 0,0 and size 100,100

-    Remember to offset with screenOriginX in your topLeftX and screenOriginY in your topLeftY when using the "screen" option (or when using multiple monitors in general) or your move operation will offset from the default origin (0,0) which is the origin of screen 0.
+    Remember to offset with screenOriginX in your topLeftX and screenOriginY in your topLeftY when using the "screen" option (or when using multiple screens in general) or your move operation will offset from the default origin (0,0) which is the origin of screen 0.

 * Resize the window (keeping top-left the same): "resize x y anchor"